stephenrdoyle/LSHTM_ParasiteGenomics/Module_2_Mapping_Short_Reads.md

 ******
 ## 4. Artemis - Viewing Mapped Reads <a name="artemis_reads"></a>

-Time to load artemis.
+Time to load Artemis.
 Double click on the Artemis Icon or type ‘art &’ on the command line of your terminal window and press return.
 We will read the reference sequence into Artemis that we have been using as a reference up until now.

 ```shell
 # type (or copy and paste) the following into the terminal